aslupin/poc-kafka-connect-cdc-mongodb-to-elasticsearch/README.md

 - MongoDB single node replica set
 - Kibana
 - Elasticsearch
-- Redpanda integrated with Schema Registry and Kafka Connect
+- Redpanda Console (integrated with Schema Registry and Kafka Connect)

 ### Start Development 🚧
 step 1) you have to change directories and start all services by using